Build Your Own Product Discovery Toolbox

 This has caused me to rethink how to help teams find their own path through the Product Discovery “jungle”.
 I’ve come to believe that there is no one path to rule them all.
 Instead, it’s about equipping teams with the skills, methods, and confidence to define and execute their individual approaches.

 Obviously, this depends a lot on the company culture.
 But it’s a change in behavior which can also be sparked by individual team members.
-Taking ownership for Product Discovery and its results are one of the most important steps to go from being a Feature Factory to being an empowered Product Team.
+Taking ownership for Product Discovery and its results are one of the most important steps to go from being a to being an empowered Product Team.

 Shifting the Focus from Delivery towards outcome-oriented Discovery